KatePaulauskas/Project-one/README.md

     ![Navigation bar without border bottom](media/navigation-bar-mobile-before-with-the-gap.png)

-  - In an attempt to fix this issue, a bottom border matching the color of the navigation bar was added, but a small gap still remained:
+  - In an attempt to fix this issue, a bottom border matching the color of the navigation bar was added, but a small gap remained:
                 ```
                     border-bottom: 2px solid #FF8200;
                 ```